ash0080/gun.doc.cn/API-(v0.3.x).md

 ## Options

- - `no params/undefined` creates a local datastore using the default persistence layer, either localStorage or a JSON file.
+ - no parameters `undefined` creates a local datastore using the default persistence layer, either localStorage or a JSON file.

- - passing an `array` of URLs creates a local datastore that attempts to sync with each URL.
+ - passing a URL `string` creates the above local datastore that also tries to sync with the URL.

-   - when only syncing with a single peer, you can leave out the array, sending in just a `string`.
+   - or you can pass in an `array` of URLs to sync with multiple peers.

- - `{ peers, wire, uuid... }` the previous options are actually aggregated into an `object` under the hood.
+ - the previous options are actually aggregated into an `object`, which you can pass in yourself.

    - `options.peers` is an object, where the URLs are properties, and the value is an empty object.

-   - `options.wire` allows you to manually override module hooks for `put` and `get` (however, gun exposes a more streamlined approach for building extensions and modules).
+   - `options.wire` allows you to manually override module hooks for `put` and `get` (however, gun exposes a more streamlined approach for building extensions and modules). **Note**: This will be deprecated, future versions of GUN will use a different better approach.

    - `options.uuid` allows you to override the default 24 random alphanumeric soul generator with your own function.